seandogg/seandogg.github.io/_posts/2017-03-25-how-i-became-a-web-developer.markdown

 {% include image.html url="/images/studio.jpg" description="Studio" %}

 When the woodworking slowed, I decided to try another go with web development.
 But this time I took a contractor's approach to the business.
-Looking back, I had a much more mature approach to web design.
+Looking back, I now had mature approach to **the business of web design**.

-You see, not only did I learn woodwork from this old man, I learned the importance of bidding, estimating, drawing a fair scope of work, and delivering something that truly pleased people.
+You see, not only did I learn woodwork from that old master craftsman, I learned the importance of bidding, estimating, drawing a fair scope of work, and delivering something that truly pleased people.
 It was basically what I was missing the first time around.

-After burying myself code (again), the freelancing and job offers basically snowballed and I've taken a craftsman's approach to my craft ever since.
+After burying myself in code again, the freelance gigs and job offers snowballed -- and I've taken a craftsman's approach to the craft ever since.